jondot/hyperparams/README.md

 ## Strong params vs validation

 This is not a validation library.
 Hence, it will not check types, formats or any of that.
-If you need to do that, then you can use `ajv` or `joi` exclusively; they have features to remove excess properties for varying degrees of support.
+If you need to do that, then you can use vanilla object schema validation libraries like `ajv` or `joi`; they have features to remove excess properties for varying degrees of support.

+More importantly, you can decide that validation as a concerns sits in your model library in any case, and/or even (probably) database constraints.

-But note that if you don't need involved type validation, you'll pay with performance and developer experience (that's arguable of course).
+But note that if you don't need involved type validation at the request layer, and you still a validation library, you'll pay with performance and developer experience.

 Here are some numbers to get an idea about speed: